-- 2.2.2.1 The Owner does not warrant the accuracy of said surveys or utility locations and the Contractor shall be responsible for verifying all existing conditions.
-Those conditions which vary substantially from that noted or reasonably inferred therefrom will be considered for a change in the contract work. - 2.2.3 In the first line, insert "construction" after "for", and "customarily" after "are"; in the fourth line, insert "by governmental agencies or utility companies" after "required", and delete "construction" and replace with "the Owners". - 2.2.5.1 Upon award of the Contract, the Contractor will be furnished Contract Drawings and Specifications, signed and sealed permit sets, by the Owner.
+2.2.3.1 The Owner does not warrant the accuracy of said surveys or utility locations and the Contractor shall be responsible for verifying all existing conditions.
+Those conditions which vary substantially from that noted or reasonably inferred therefrom will be considered for a change in the contract work.
+2.2.5.1 Upon award of the Contract, the Contractor will be furnished signed and sealed permit sets of the Contract Drawings and Specifications.